WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    * The byte string ':url' to the byte string containing `exchange`'s request's effective request URI, which MUST be an [absolute-URL string](https://url.spec.whatwg.org/#absolute-url-string) ({{URL}}).
-   * For each request header field in `exchange`, the header field's lowercase name as a byte string to the header field's value as a byte string.
+   * For each request header field in `exchange` except for the `Host` header field, the header field's lowercase name as a byte string to the header field's value as a byte string.

+     Note: `Host` is excluded because it is already part of the effective request URI.
 1. The map mapping:
    * the byte string ':status' to the byte string containing `exchange`'s response's 3-digit status code, and